Mafaz03/multi-camera-architecture-and-re-identification/README.md

 ## Step 5: Visualization and Demonstration

-Relavent Visualization and Demonstration is provided in this repository in "Final_render.mp4" and rest of the .ipynb file.
+Relavent Visualization and Demonstration is provided in this repository in "Final render dashboard" and rest of the .ipynb file.